yoctoyotta1024/GoodSciProjTemplate/docs/source/usage/getstart.rst

 Want more ideas?!
 #################
-Have you thought about adding contributors, acknowledgements, more Python and/or other requirements / enviroments, more CI or pre-commit tasks, and an automatic file header generator?
-Or maybe you should ponder it all over a cup of tea and some biscuits...
+Have you thought about adding contributors, acknowledgements, more Python and/or other requirements/enviroments, more CI or pre-commit tasks, and an automatic file header generator?
+Maybe you've noticed the repo uses  `conventional commit<https://www.conventionalcommits.org/en/v1.0.0/>`_ messages to enable `cocogitto<https://docs.cocogitto.io/>`_'s automatic version control?
+Or maybe you should ponder all this over a cup of tea and some biscuits...

 A Note on Commiting Large Files:
 ################################
-This project does not forbid you from commiting and pushing large files such as Jupyter notebooks (.ipynb files) and images (e.g. .png files) to your repository.
-However, such actions are highly discouraged and usually a sign that you are doing something wrong.
+This project forbids you from commiting and pushing large files such as Jupyter notebooks (.ipynb files) and images (e.g. .png files) to your repository.
+Such actions are highly discouraged and usually a sign that you are doing something wrong.
 If you want to use Jupyter notebooks, consider using the `Jupyter Book <https://jupyterbook.org/en/stable/intro.html>`_ extension of Sphinx to store your notebooks as markdown files.
 At the very least, you should scrub